 UCAS is the University and College Admissions Service that all students must apply through for admission to UK higher education.

 When choosing where you would like to study, the most important thing to do is careful research.
 This will help you make your own decision in an informed way.
 There is the option of choosing up to five university courses unless applying for medicine or dentistry or veterinary medicine / veterinary science when there are only four choices.
 It is not possible to apply to both Oxford and Cambridge.
-You are encouraged to seek the advice of your tutor, subject teachers, the Lead Teacher for sixth form and the Assistant Principal for sixth form, and are also encouraged to contact university departments directly with questions.
+You are encouraged to seek the advice of your tutor, subject teachers, the Progressions Coordinator and your Head of Programme, and are also encouraged to contact university departments directly with questions.
 In fact, this sort of initiative is often praised by admissions tutors.
 Each university department has its own website containing details of the application requirements for that course and other details such as the range of offers that they might give, the number of students on the course and how that department has been reviewed by inspectors.

 Good sources of information are: